 4.2.10 Usage with limited cognition

-Some users will need the ICT to provide features that make it simpler and easier to use.
+Some users will need the ICT to provide features and/or presentation that makes it simpler and easier to understand and use.

 NOTE 1: This clause is intended to include the needs of persons with limited cognitive, language and learning abilities.